vsem/vsem/README.txt

 of image content.

-VSEM is distributed under the BSD license (see the COPYING file).
+VSEM is distributed under the BSD license (see the LICENSE file).

 QUICK START WITH MATLAB